Southside Elementary School

 Residency

-For a child to attend Dinwiddie County Public Schools, he/she must reside with a natural parent/guardian (with legal custody) who is a legal resident of the county.
-Proof of address can be requested at any time during the school year.
-Any parent who wishes to have their child attend Southside Elementary and does not reside in the Southside school attendance zone must submit an Out-of-Zone Waiver to the building principal.
+For a child to attend Dinwiddie County Public Schools, the child must reside with a natural parent/guardian (with legal custody) who is a resident of Dinwiddie County.
+Proof of address/residency can be requested by the school division at any time during the school year.

 School Pictures

-The school schedules a professional photography studio to take individual and group photographs of students in the fall and again in the spring.
-All students will be photographed in the fall regardless of whether parents choose to purchase pictures.
+The school schedules a professional photography studio to take individual and group photographs of students in fall and in spring.
+All students will be photographed in the fall, regardless of whether parents’guardians choose to purchase pictures.
 Photographs will be used for the computer student information system and student cumulative files.
-Information regarding picture dates and cost will be sent home to parents in the Wednesday Folder.
+Information regarding picture dates and costs will be sent home to parents in the Wednesday Folder.

 Selling Items on School Grounds

-Any event, action, or statement which relies on chance for the monetary advantage of one participant at the expense of others is gambling.
-This includes exchanging items of value for money or other items of value, and extends to keeping score for later settlement.
-This event has the potential to disrupt the orderly functions of the school and may be given appropriate disciplinary action as deemed by administration.
+Any event, action, or statement that relies on chance for the monetary advantage of one participant at the expense of others is gambling.
+This includes exchanging items of value for money or other items of value and extends to keeping score for later settlement.
+This event has the potential to disrupt the orderly functions of the school and may be given appropriate disciplinary action as deemed by the administration.
+Selling items on school grounds is not allowed.

 Student Conduct

 The Dinwiddie County Code of Conduct can be found electronically on the DCPS website.
-It contains specific information concerning student behavior, disciplinary consequences, and expectations and rights of students.
+It contains specific information concerning student behavior, disciplinary consequences, expectations, and the rights of students.
 Parents and students should read and discuss its contents thoroughly.
 It is important to understand that disruptive students who interfere with the educational process and/or do not comply with regulations and procedures are subject to administrative action.

 Technology

-Students and parents will be expected to sign and return an Acceptable Computer Use Policy (located in the County Code of Conduct) before students will be allowed access to school computers.
-Students who fail to abide by the Acceptable Computer Use Policy may lose their privilege to use school computers for part or all of the school year.
+Students and parents will be expected to review and understand the Acceptable Computer Use Policy (located in the County Code of Conduct).
+Students will not be allowed access to school technology if the Acceptable Computer Use Policy is not signed by both the parent/guardian and student.
+Violation of the Acceptable Computer Use Policy will result in the student’s loss of privilege to use school computers for part or all of the school year.

 Telephone

 The school telephone is for conducting school business.
-Students may use the phone for emergencies only.
-An item or assignment forgotten at home is not considered to be an emergency.
-Elementary students are not allowed to bring or use cell phones at school or on the bus.
+Students are not allowed to use cell phones at school or on the bus.
+See the Code of Conduct – Cell Phones.

 Textbooks/Library Books